SiYuan-2002/PrettySQL/README_EN.md

   <img src="https://znunwm.top/upload/2025/06/de217a72-635d-4602-8967-79a8ff9761d4.png" width="800" height="300" />
 </div>

----
+## 🤝 Join Us

-## 💬 Contributing
+PrettySQL is continuously evolving.
+Contributions are welcome — whether it's feedback, feature suggestions, or pull requests.

-PrettySQL is under active development and welcomes community contributions.
-We use the [Apache-2.0 License](https://opensource.org/licenses/Apache-2.0), so you're free to use and distribute it.
+The project is open-sourced under the **Apache-2.0 License**, free to use with no commercial restrictions.

-Whether you want to suggest features, report bugs, or submit a pull request — we appreciate your participation.
+If you're interested in joining or helping out, feel free to reach out with your ideas!

 ---

-## ☕ Support the Developer
+## ☕ Support the Author

-If you find this plugin helpful, consider buying the author a coffee to show your support!
+If you find PrettySQL helpful, consider buying a coffee to support continued development ❤️

 <div style="display: flex; gap: 15px; align-items: flex-start; margin-top: 20px;">
   <img src="https://znunwm.top/upload/2025/06/8238FF3AA44B75D07E56D155B41F9613.jpg" width="350" height="400" />